ihebski/rs/README.md

 # RS

 Getting reverse shells with your IP has never been easier.
-How easy? ls easy!
+\nHow easy? ls easy!
-It's a fast way to read the default tun0 ip address, get the full list of Reverse Shell payloads,and listen using netcat on a port to get a shell back.
-Being used mainly for Hackthebox machines.
+\nIt's a fast way to read the default tun0 ip address, get the full list of Reverse Shell payloads,and listen using netcat on a port to get a shell back.
+\nBeing used mainly for Hackthebox machines.

 What did I changed?
-- Migrate fork to python3.6+ and compact the output
+- Migrate fork to python3.6+ and compact the output (Thanks to @t0nik0)
 - Added multi choice based on https://github.com/0xprashant/Reverse-shell-Generator-
 - Added more payloads